dagda1/blog/source/_posts/2012-03-18-emberjs-collections.markdown

 - On Line 15, the newly created object is added to the wrapped array with the **pushObject** method.
 This reveals the beauty of the ArrayProxy, when pushObject is called, the bindings will automatically update and render the new lead in the view's output.
 The **removeObject** method works the same in reverse.

 ##Problem 1 - Numbering the results ##
-I will show the code for the handlebars template shortly, but first I want to show the first problem I came across and that was how to index the results of the table.
+I will get to the code for the handlebars template shortly, but first I want to show the first problem I came across and that was how to index the results of the table.
 Below is an image that highlights the numbering of each row that I was after:
 {%img /images/ember/results_index.png%}
 Below is my handlebars template that will render each object added via the pushObject method.
 This is the template that the Ember view in the previous *gist* pointed to.
 {% gist 2079992 %}